plutotcool/glsl-bundler/readme.md

 // }
 ```

-> Note that, even if the `pi.glsl` is imported twice, it is only outputed once as soon as needed.
+> Note that, even if `pi.glsl` is imported twice, it is only outputed once as soon as needed.
 > On node, the loader follows node module resolution using [import-meta-resolve](https://github.com/wooorm/import-meta-resolve).

 Alternatively, the `load` shorcut can be used to load shaders directly from file system or network: